codersforcauses/tedxuwa-server-backend/README.md

 # run it
 $ ./deploy.sh
 ```
-The server should now be setup and running. **However, this will only serve http not https**
+The server should now be setup and running!

 #### 4. Setup https
 Certbot can be used to setup https.
 Head to [https://certbot.eff.org/](https://certbot.eff.org/)